ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 For the sake of development, you can create as much as you need to recreate a user workspace and to simulate what your theme pack would look like.
 Think of it like creating a [Storybook](https://storybook.js.org/) for your theme pack.

-For this guide, we will be publishing _layouts/_ (templates) and _styles/_ to **npm**.
-The _pages/_ directory is just being used to pull in the template for local development and testing purposes for you as the plugin author.
+For this guide, we will be publishing _layouts/_ (layouts) and _styles/_ to **npm**.
+The _pages/_ directory is just being used to pull in the layout for local development and testing purposes for you as the plugin author.
 ```shell
 src/
   pages/